 Visit Bible School and Meet Future Pastors

-The Great Pyramids of Giza and the Sphinx
+Great Pyramids of Giza and the Great Sphinx of Giza

-Cairo Town with Dinner at the revolving restaurant
+Cairo town with dinner at a revolving restaurant

 Luxor Temple